Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 6

 As stated before, the myosin II family both encompass conventional myosin ans well as Non-muscle myosin II (NMII).
-Both have a similar structure.
+Both have a similar structure (:num:`Fig #fig-myosin`).

-All myosin II are dimers constituted of two heavy chains and light chains.
+All myosin II are dimers constituted of two heavy chains and the light chains.
 The heavy chain are held together by a coil-coiled alpha helix referred to as the tail.
-On the other side of the protein sequence is a globular head, which is responsible for ATP hydrolysis and is able to convert the energy from the hydrolysis into mechanical force, it is also the part that will bind to th actin filament.
-In between the tail en head is the neck domain that act as a lever to transmit the force generated by the head to the tail.
+On the other side of the protein sequence is a globular head, which is responsible for ATP hydrolysis and is able to convert the energy from the hydrolysis into mechanical force.
+It is also the part that will bind to the actin filament.
+In between the tail and head is the neck domain that act as a lever to transmit the force generated by the head to the tail.
 The length of the neck influence the length of the movement done by the cargo at each step of the myosin as well as the size of the step the myosin can effect.
 The two light